 ZZ Plants are one of the easiest houseplants to care for, and are actually really easy to propagate too!
 They might not look it, but there are several simple different ways you can do it which we will cover each one in this post.
 We will also cover what tools you’ll need, step by step methods, issues you may face and all of our top tips.

 Why propagate a ZZ Plant?

-There are several reasons why you might choose to propagate your ZZ Plant.
-Firstly, lots of people want to simply multiply the number of plants you have without actually having to buy any more.
+Lots of people want to simply multiply the number of plants you have without actually having to buy any more.
 Who can say no to free plants?!
 Plant cuttings also make great gifts for friends.

 What tools will I need to propagate my ZZ Plant?

 Let’s start off with the easy part.
 It’s important to make sure you have all the right things before taking the first cutting!